 Nevertheless, public discontent over such skyrocketing property prices has led the government to implement measures to cool the market.
 In December, the government hit foreign property buyers with an additional stamp duty equal to 10% of the property value.
 This has contributed to property prices marking their first quarterly fall in nearly three years of 0.1% in January to March this year.

 Having been the third-hottest housing market in the world since 2009, high property prices in Israel led to a series of protests in July 2011 with demonstrators demanding the government to intervene to cool the market.
 However, interest rate cuts have led to a resurgence in property demand, new mortgages issued by banks and an overall increase in price.

 5-year price growth: 93.7%

-As a major global financial centre, Hong Kong overtook London last year as the world’s most expensive office rental market and the average price of a home in prime areas was about US$47,500 per square metre or US$4,400 per square feet.
+As a major global financial center, Hong Kong overtook London last year as the world’s most expensive office rental market and the average price of a home in prime areas was about US$47,500 per square meter or US$4,400 per square feet.

 THE COUNTRY WITH THE BIGGEST 5-YEAR INCREASE IN PRICE:

 China (based on Beijing and Shanghai prices only)